-- 15.1 The Combined Authority will (as part of agreeing your Grant Agreement or Contract for Services) have agreed with you what sub-contracting can take place. - 15.2 You cannot subcontract more than 25% of your contract value in line with ESFA funding rules.
-Exceptional Cases for exceeding 25% will be considered for Local Authority providers only, but capped at 35% and will require a business case as part of the approval process.
+- 14.1 In 2023/24 academic year, the Combined Authority will be implementing the ESFA Sub-Contracting Standard available here. - 14.2 The Combined Authority will (as part of agreeing your Grant Agreement or Contract for Services) have agreed with you what sub-contracting can take place. - 14.3 You cannot subcontract more than 25% of your contract value in line with ESFA funding rules.
+Exceptional Cases for exceeding 25% will be considered for Local Authority Learning Organisations only but capped at 35% and will require a business case as part of the approval process.
 (The Business Case is for Local Authority only).
-Different arrangements for Third Sector consortia will be developed.
-You must have the Combined Authority's agreement (in writing) before proceeding with subcontracting.
+Different arrangements for Third Sector consortia have been developed.
+You must have the Combined Authority's agreement (in writing) before proceeding with sub-contracting.
 All sub-contractors must be disclosed on the Sub-contractor Declaration Form.
-For transparency, a list of sub-contractors and their funding values will be published on our website. - 15.3 You cannot charge more than 15% (of total delivery value) as a management fee for any subcontracted delivery.
+For transparency, a list of sub-contractors and their funding values will be published on the Combined Authority website. - 14.4 You cannot charge more than 15% (of total delivery value) as a management fee for any subcontracted delivery.
 The Combined Authority's policy focus is to direct the maximum amount of funding for learning delivery rather than management fees.
-The lead provider must ensure Safeguarding and PREVENT duty is implemented by all sub-contractors.

-15.4 For Local Authority providers only, when calculating the 35% of provision that is sub-contracted, internally delivered provision through a Service Level Agreement with another council department is excluded.
+The lead Learning Organisation must ensure Safeguarding and PREVENT duty is implemented by all sub-contractors. - 14.5 For Local Authority Learning Organisations only, when calculating the 35% of provision that is sub-contracted, internally delivered provision through a Service Level Agreement with another council department is excluded.
 This is because both are departments within the same legal entity.
 However, Local Authorities are expected to ensure rigorous quality assurance and performance monitoring arrangements are in place under the SLA as under a sub-contract with a third-party.

-16 Match Funding Requirements Relevant to the Adult Education Budget
+15 Match Funding Requirements Relevant to the Adult Education Budget